Zelensky expects Russian offensive in northeast Ukraine to intensify

 Putin said there was no intention at this stage to take Kharkiv, Ukraine's second city, about 30 kilometres (18 miles) from the border.
 More than one million people still live there.

-As he anticipates a widening Russian offensive, Zelensky acknowledged issues with staffing and "morale" within Ukraine's often outgunned and outmanned ranks.
+Zelensky acknowledged issues with staffing and "morale" within Ukraine's often outgunned and outmanned ranks, and signed a mobilisation law that came into force on Saturday.

 "We need to staff the reserves...
 A large number of (brigades) are empty," Zelensky told AFP.